Criminal probe opens into funding of UK pro-Brexit campaign

-LONDON (AP) — Britain’s National Crime Agency is investigating one of the leaders of the campaign to take Britain out of the European Union over suspected illegal campaign funding during the country’s EU membership referendum.
+LONDON (AP) — Britain’s National Crime Agency is investigating a main financial backer of the campaign to take Britain out of the European Union over suspected illegal campaign funding during the country’s EU membership referendum, authorities said Thursday.

-The Electoral Commission says wealthy businessman Arron Banks, his group Leave.EU “and other associated companies and individuals” are subject to a criminal investigation.
-The inquiry concerns 8 million pounds ($10.3 million) reportedly loaned or given by Banks to a pro-Brexit group.
+The Electoral Commission said wealthy businessman Arron Banks, his group Leave.EU “and other associated companies and individuals” are under criminal investigation.
+The inquiry concerns 8 million pounds ($10.3 million) reportedly loaned by Banks and his companies to a pro-Brexit group, Better for the Country.

-The commission says it suspects Banks “was not the true source” of the money and that it really came from an offshore company.
+The commission said it suspects Banks “was not the true source” of the money and concealed its real origins.

-The crime agency confirmed Thursday it is investigating but said it could not discuss “any operational detail.”
+“The financial transactions we have investigated include companies incorporated in Gibraltar and the Isle of Man,” said Bob Posner, the electoral watchdog’s director of political finance.

 Most Read Business Stories